 - 1. Notice that zero-values appear.
 These default values are used in most cases.
 The only time other values might be entered is if there are known X, Y or X, Y, Z values for the Origin (instrument position). - 2.
 Measure the Origin Height and enter it in the Origin height field (3D only). - 3.
-Accept the default baseline azimuth of 90.00 or, if using a known X, Y, Z, enter the approximate Azimuth manually.
-Stand on the Origin, sighting down the baseline and record the Azimuth using the Compass feature. - 4.
+Notice the Reference azimuth field says "90.00."
+When using the Baseline Offset mapping method, features are always measured at 90 degrees from the Origin.
+Leave this value unchanged. - 4.
 Tap [Next] to continue to the Baseline Offset Data Collection screen, or tap the back arrow in the upper left corner of the screen to return to the New File Settings screen.